What’s the best guitar learning app? After comparing a host of different types of apps, here’s a list of 10 apps to help you learn guitar your way.

 Most of these options are relatively straightforward.
 The Chord volume feature allows you to adjust the volume of a particular chord when played back.
-The MIDI option enables you to use a MIDI device for extra features.
+And the MIDI option enables you to use a MIDI device for extra features.

 - A unique app that makes playing to songs very straightforward

-- The basic features are more than enough for most songs and tunings
+- Basic features are more than enough for most songs and tunings

-- The premium features include some excellent tools to help you simplify the song learning process
+- Premium features include some excellent tools to help you simplify the song learning process

 Beginner’s Guide To Guitar Apps